nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `lookup c/T11` returns all students in class number T11<br>
   ![result for 'lookup c/T11'](images/lookupClassResult.png)

+### Marking tutorial attendance for a student : `mark`

+Marking tutorial attendance for an existing student in the address book.

+Format: `mark TUTORIAL_INDEX s/STUDENT_NUMBER`

+* The STUDENT NUMBER must be valid and exist.
+* The TUTORIAL_INDEX must be a valid positive integer.

+Examples:
+* `mark 1 s/A0249112A`

 ### Deleting a student : `delete`

 Deletes the specific student.